shoutem/redux-composers/README.md

 export default chainReducers([todos, todosRemove, sort])
 ```

-#### `mergeReducers(reducers)`
+#### `mergeReducers(reducers, merger = _.merge)`
 Merges the states returned by multiple reducers.
 Each reducer will receive the old state.
 The final new state will be
-calculated by performing a deep merge of all of the states returned by reducers.
-Deep merge is used, that means that
+calculated by performing a deep merge (default merge method) of all of the states returned by reducers with cloned
+instance of initial state (cloning is performed only in case if any reducer returns some new state).
+Deep merge is used,
-objects and arrays will be merged on all-levels.
+that means that objects and arrays will be merged on all-levels.
 Order of reducers defines order od merging.
-Can be used for extending
+Can be used
-original reducer with new functionality or overriding existing functionality.
-For example, adding sorting & filtering
+for extending original reducer with new functionality or overriding existing functionality.
+For example, adding sorting
-capabilities, responding to new actions, but also if you want to group reducers around some responsibility/functionality
+& filtering capabilities, responding to new actions, but also if you ant to group reducers around some
-and then reuse them.
+responsibility/functionality and then reuse them.
 ###### Arguments
 `reducers` (*Array*): Order of reducers in array defines the order of merging states returned by reducers.
 Each reducer
 should: